Quiquex/csv_to_sqlite/readme.md

   -t TABLE, --table TABLE
                         name of the table into wich the rows will be inserted, if provided in multi table mode a progressive number is appended to each table.
-Default is [csv_file_name] -c COLUMNS [COLUMNS ...], --columns COLUMNS [COLUMNS ...] space separated names of the columns to be created in the provided table.
+Default is export in single mode otherwise it's [csv_file_name] -c COLUMNS [COLUMNS ...], --columns COLUMNS [COLUMNS ...] space separated names of the columns to be created in the provided table.
 Default behaviour is to use the first line in the csv file)
-  -m {single,multi_table,multi}, --mode {single,multi_table,multi}
+  -m {single,multi_table,multi_db}, --mode {single,multi_table,multi_db}
                         mode to use single: only one database file is created and one table multi_table: one db and multiple tables
-                        multi: multiple db files, each one with a single table.
+                        multi_db: multiple db files, each one with a single table.
 Default is single
   -d DELIMITER, --delimiter DELIMITER
                         the character used to separate values in the csv file.
                         Default is comma ','
-  -a APPEND, --append APPEND
+  -a, --append          if set, the script will append some empty strings in
-                        if set, the script will append some empty strings in case the length of line in the csv doesn't match the number of columns provided
+                        case the length of line in the csv doesn't match the number of columns provided
 ```